Enter your details then hit

 Could this be because you have fallen for the commitment trap too?

-Because, If your strategies don't tackle the roots of your anxiety issues, anxiety will eat it's way into the core of your personality.
-It will ruin everything you've worked so hard to achieve.
+Because, If your strategies don't tackle the roots of your anxiety issues, anxiety will eat it's way into the core of your personality, ruining everything you've worked so hard to achieve.

 It sounds strange.
 Here's the connection.

 If you do, there’s a high chance you have fallen for the serial dater's trap.
-This trap makes people fall into a pattern I refer to as STRATEGY HOPPING.
+This trap makes people fall into a pattern I call STRATEGY HOPPING.

 like a cheating boyfriend hopping from girl to girl, never finding satisfaction.
 You keep hopping from technique to technique never finding emotional freedom.